 It’s difficult to tell from the model but this place was really in the middle of nowhere - a 45 minute drive in to the hills from the nearest main road.
 Still, when you see the Revit model from this measured building survey, you can see that it was entirely worth it.

-Scan to Revit: 3D Model of Warehouse and Historical Buildings
+3D Laser Scan and Aerial Drone Survey to Revit, Falkirk: 3D Model of Warehouse and Historical Buildings

 This was a really exciting project: the 3D modelling of a large complex warehouse, two historic buildings and a couple of smaller warehouse buildings.